Firdawws/healthconnect/README.md

 Follow the on-screen instructions to navigate through the application and utilize its functionalities.

 6. Contributions
-Contributions to the Telemedicine Web Application project are welcome.
+Contributions to the Health Connect project are welcome.
 If you would like to contribute, please follow these steps:

 Fork the repository on GitHub.
 Create a new branch for your feature or bug fix: git checkout -b feature/your-feature-name or git checkout -b bugfix/your-bug-fix.